 If you’re into the free-spirited vibe, you’ve surely come across Free People.
 Owned by retail giant URBN—which also owns Anthropologie and Urban Outfitters—this brand’s carefully curated aesthetic clearly resonates with its young customer base, operating in a whopping 1,400 speciality stores around the world.
 Kaia Gerber and Hailey Bieber have even both been spotted wearing one of the brand’s fleece jackets.

 While Free People has made some progress when it comes to reducing its impact on the planet, there is still room for improvement, which is why its environmental rating is “Not Good Enough”.

 Free People’s parent company URBN has taken some steps to lower its carbon output across its portfolio.
 These include the promotion of reusable shopping bags, using energy efficient LED lighting in stores, improving fuel efficiency in transport, and renewable energy being installed in part of the brand’s direct operations.
-Free People also uses some eco-friendly materials, including recycled materials.
+Free People also uses some lower-impact materials, including recycled materials.

 However, we found no evidence the brand reduces carbon and other greenhouse gas emissions in its supply chain.
 There is also no evidence it’s taking adequate steps to address hazardous chemicals in production, or that it manages water usage and wastewater.

-Whilst the brand has the potential to incorporate more eco-friendly materials, its reliance on a fast fashion model ultimately renders it unsustainable.
-By following fleeting trends and producing huge amounts of resource-intensive clothes, it’s hard to see how Free People can become more eco-friendly without embracing a different business model.
+Whilst the brand has the potential to incorporate more lower-impact materials, its reliance on a fast fashion model ultimately renders it unsustainable.
+By following fleeting trends and producing huge amounts of resource-intensive clothes, it’s hard to see how Free People can become more environmentally-responsible without embracing a different business model.